newrelic/c-dt-example/README.md

 # C Distributed Tracing Example

+*This is an unsupported example.* This project is provided AS-IS WITHOUT WARRANTY OR SUPPORT.

 This repository contains two example application, used to illustrate instrumenting an application with the New Relic C SDK.
 The two applications are a client app written in C